MateuszNaKodach/MateuszNaKodach/README.md

 2. In programming, it doesn't matter what you can today, but what you will learn tomorrow. ~ Me
 3. Software development is a learning process.
 Working code is a side effect. ~ Alberto Brandolini in Introducing EventStorming
 4. Do or do not.
 There is no try. ~ Master Yoda in Star Wars: Empire Strikes Back
 5. The most important skills in programming... are programming language agnostic.
 For me it'd be Domain-Driven Design, Test-Driven Development, Design Patterns, SOLID, principles of OOP and functional programming and of course Event Sourcing.
-Those methods, apart from providing high quality code, could give a real business advantage over the competition.
+Those methods, apart from providing high quality code, could give a real business advantage over the competition. ~Me

 <!--